All-optical quantum computing using cubic phase gates: Optical Quantum Computation

-given the operators $e^{isA}$ and $e^{isB}$.
+given the operators $e^{it\hat A}$ and $e^{it\hat B}$.
 Repeating this procedure then also enables the creation of operations with nested commutators.
-In combination with the Trotter-Suzuki decomposition and the universal gate set, this then allows for the implementation of any polynomial of the bosonic mode (or quadrature) operators $\hat x_i$ and $\hat p_i$ and hence any multi-qumode operation \cite{LLoyd1999}.
-Again, by adapting the gate strengths $t_i$ of the different repetitions, the order of convergence can be increased which significantly enhances the efficiency of the decomposition.
-However, the number of approximate steps needed to arrive at the desired operation lets the amount of required elementary gates rise rapidly.
+In combination with the Trotter-Suzuki decomposition and the universal gate set, this then allows for the implementation of any polynomial of the bosonic mode operators $\hat x_i$ and $\hat p_i$ and hence any multi-qumode operation \cite{LLoyd1999}.
+Again, by adapting the gate strengths $t_i$ of the different repetitions, the order of convergence can be increased which significantly enhances the efficiency of the decomposition when targeting large gate strength $t$ along with high accuracies.
+Nevertheless, the number of approximate steps needed to arrive at the desired operation lets the amount of required elementary gates rise rapidly.
 Therefore, whenever possible the exact decomposition of gates is preferable.

 The exact gate decomposition scheme by Kalajdzievski and Arrazola \cite{Aed} enables the decomposition of operators of the general form

 where $N$ as well as $n\cdot N$ must be divisible by either two or three.
 As this is based on the relation \cite{Aed, Sefi2013, Sefi2011}